 This is a beautiful recipe from Food and Wine Magazine.
-As soon as I saw a recipe that has my favorite Castelvetrano olives, I was all in.
+As soon as I saw a recipe that had my favorite Castelvetrano olives, I was all in.
 This recipe calls for only 6 olives, I used about 1000!
 That's obviously up to you.
-I obviously have an olive problem.
+I have an olive addiction.
+So what!
 For me, there are just never enough olives.

 Make sure that you use a pot that is large enough that you can place your chicken pieces in a single layer.
 If the pot is too small, like mine was, the onions won't get any love and attention and won't caramelize.

 Combine coriander seeds and fennel seeds in a small skillet.
 Cook over medium-high, stirring often, until toasted and fragrant, about 1 minute and 30 seconds.
 Transfer seeds to a large pot.
 Add 2 cups water, onion, garlic, and salt.
 Bring to a boil over high; reduce heat to medium-low, and simmer until flavors meld, about 15 minutes.

 Remove from heat, and add ice.
 Let stand until ice is melted and brine has cooled completely, about 30 minutes.

 Place chicken drumsticks and thighs in brine.
 Cover and chill at least 6 hours or up to 12 hours.
 Remove chicken from brine, and transfer to a paper towel–lined baking sheet; discard brine.
 Pat chicken dry, and sprinkle with salt.